christophsjones/personal-website/puzzles.md

 <div class="minititle">
 <a href="https://perpendicular.institute/puzzle/pcluers/" target="_blank">PClueRS</a>
 </div>
 A benign-looking but extremely difficult word puzzle.
-Even experts will find it impenetrable.
+This puzzle is designed for a group of experts.
   </div>
 </div>